 The Long and Winding Saga of Shades of Death Road

 Out of all the grim monikers encountered out on the roads less traveled throughout New Jersey, perhaps none is more foreboding than the infamous Shades of Death Road.
 Like many places steeped in local lore, reality and legend have become intertwined over the years, obscuring exactly what can be considered fact regarding this byway.
-What is known is that for centuries, this road has been a dark, mysterious thoroughfare for travellers to cut across one of the more isolated parts of our state.
+What is known is that for centuries, this road has been a dark, mysterious thoroughfare for travelers to cut across one of the more isolated parts of our state.
 What isn’t known is exactly how this street earned its curious name.

 According to one legend, murder is at the root of the Shades of Death name.
 One tale relating to murder says that the original inhabitants of the area surrounding Shades of Death were an unruly band of squatters.
 Often, men from this vile gang would get into fights over women, and the squabbles would result in the death of one of the participants.
 As the reputation of these murderous bandits grew, the area they inhabited was named “Shades of Death.”
 When the civilized world encroached on and disbanded the bandits, the last remnant of their control over the meadows was restricted to one road that retained the name they made famous.